confluence/tonguefish/README.md

 **Conf file modification**

 * Script option to add a new feed
-* Script option to add missing feed titles to config (so that you can identify mystery meat URLs in the file if you didn't bother to annotate them with comments when you added them)
-* Other script options to normalize the config file

 **Technical**

 * More code refactoring and cleanup
-* Fetching and caching the data first, and then writing the index page (also see below).

 ### Known issues